-- ‘example.com CNAME www.example.com’ is blocked by my hosting provider.
+- ‘example.com CNAME www.example.com’ is blocked by my domain provider.
 This does not fit with their earnings model.
-A / AAAA is a general way out here.
+A / AAAA is a general way out here;

-- When using A / AAAA you can inconsistently refer to IPs / servers with or without www..
+- When using A / AAAA, you may or may not inconsistently refer to IPs / servers with or without www.

-- For incoming email in MX settings, ‘mail.example.com’ is more stable than ‘example.com’.
-In case of relocation of the website, the email traffic is not affected.
-Email client Outlook also defaults with ‘mail.example.com’.
+- For incoming email in MX settings, ‘mail.example.com’ is more stable than ‘example.com’, because in case of relocation of the website, the email traffic is not affected.
+Email client Outlook also defaults with ‘mail.example.com’;

 - See correct use of CNAME for DMARC for ‘rijksoverheid.nl’ on https://dnsspy.io.